Socompa: Landslide deposit

-The collapse deposit covers a surface area of 490 km2, and is thus not as large as the deposit left by the Mount Shasta collapse or by the Nevado de Colima collapse.
-It forms the Negros de Aras surface northwest of the volcano and the El Cenizal surface due north where it has a hook-like surface distribution; the name "Negros de Aras" was given to the deposit before it was known that it had been formed by a landslide.
+The collapse deposit covers a surface area of 490 km2, and is thus not as large as the deposit left by the Mount Shasta or Nevado de Colima collapses.
+The deposit forms the Negros de Aras (also a name for the deposit) surface northwest of the volcano and the El Cenizal surface due north, where it has a hook-like surface distribution.
 The thickness of the deposit varies, with thin segments in the extreme southeastern and southwestern parts being less than 10 m thick and the central parts reaching 90 m.

 The deposit spreads to a maximum width of 20 km and is bounded by levees higher than 40 m, which are less prominent on the eastern side.
-As later parts of the collapse overrode the earlier segments, they formed a northeast-trending scarp in the deposit, across which there is a striking difference in the surface morphology of the collapse.
+As later parts of the collapse overrode the earlier segments, they formed a northeast-trending scarp in the deposit, across which there is a striking difference in its surface morphology.
 The landslide deposit has been stratigraphically subdivided into two units, the Monturaqui unit and the El Cenizal unit.
-The first unit forms most of the surface and consists itself of several subunits, one of which includes basement rocks that were integrated into the collapse as it occurred.
-Likewise, the El Cenizal unit included basement rocks as well, such as playa deposits.
+The first unit forms most of the surface and consists of several subunits, one of which includes basement rocks that were integrated as it occurred.
+Likewise, the El Cenizal unit entrained basement rocks such as playa deposits.
 The amount of basement material is noticeably large and might form as much as 80% of the landslide volume; the topography of the northwestern side of the volcano may have prevented the mass failure from being localized along the basement-edifice surface area, explaining the large volume of basement involved.
 Further, the basement-derived material was probably mechanically weak and thus allowed the landslide to move over shallow slopes.
 This basement material forms part of the white surfaces in the landslide deposit; other bright areas are formed by fumarolically altered material.
 The basement material was originally considered to be pumice.